Itinerary

 3-Day Bermuda Cruise Itinerary

 Getting ready for your Bermuda cruise?
-Here’s how to pack all the major highlights into three unforgettable days.
+Here’s how to experience all the island’s highlights in three unforgettable days.
 With famous pink-sand beaches and a rich cultural heritage – a mix of British, African, Caribbean and Portuguese influences – this island is unlike any other.

 • Itineraries,